TheDevCactus/fetcher/README.md

 ## Notes

-Need to only define types once.
+We should only type types once if they are provided in the "components" section of the schema.
+This way we can also provide more semantic names (assuming the schemas names for components are semantic).

-Cleanup build paths function
+Cleanup buildPaths function

 Do the network calls ourself?
 Or does the dev pass in something like axios which we can utilize.
 This would be more dynamic but might be really dumb